bright/new-www/src/mdData/blog/2021-05-22-migrating-away-from-bintray-jcenter-when-there-is-no-alternative-repository.md

 A few months ago JFrog
-[announced it is sunsetting](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) some of their services, including Bintray and JCenter, where a lot of dependencies are hosted.
+[announced it is sunsetting](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) some of its services, including Bintray and JCenter, where a lot of dependencies are hosted.
 According to [MvnRepository](https://mvnrepository.com/), there are [841,529 indexed jars](https://mvnrepository.com/repos/jcenter) on